Ruins of an Octagon shaped Byzantine church and monastery, located near Mar Elias, on the road to Bethlehem.

 - Kathisma – Greek for “Seat”.
 The church was named “The seat of Mary”.

 Ramat-Rachel – The Kibbutz on the north side; Hebrew for the “Rachel’s heights”, named after the Rachel (wife of Jacob) who according to the Bible is buried in Bethlehem, several KM to the south (Gen 48:7: “And as for me, when I came from Padan, Rachel died by me in the land of Canaan in the way, when yet there was but a little way to come unto Ephrath: and I buried her there in the way of Ephrath; the same is Bethlehem”.).
+An Iron Age Royal palace was excavated there – see a page on Ramat Rachel archaeological park.

 Har-Homa – Hebrew: Mountain wall.
 A large new Jewish neighborhood (construction started in 1997).
 This major real-estate project is located on the south-east side of Jerusalem, near Mar Elias monastery.
 It is named after a wall built over a Byzantine church, which was seen from Ramat Rachel outpost.